 "The minimum legal age requirement in subsec.
-V.A. of this compact for a person to play an electronic game of chance must be displayed prominently at each entrance to the gaming floor of the Facility."
+V.A. of this compact for a person to play an electronic game of chance must be displayed on the machine face under glass or on an unremovable plate on the front exterior of the game. prominently at each entrance to the gaming floor of the Facility."